etianen/django-herokuapp/README.rst

 -----------------------

 Ideally, you should not store your site's ``SECRET_KEY`` setting in version control.
-Instead, it should be read from the Heroku config.
+Instead, it should be read from the Heroku config as follows:

 ::

     from django.utils.crypto import get_random_string
     SECRET_KEY = os.environ.get("SECRET_KEY", get_random_string(50, "abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)"))

-You can then generate a secret key in your Heroku config with the following command.
+You can then generate a secret key in your Heroku config with the following command:

 ::